altfatterz/altfatterz.github.io/_posts/2020-01-25-graphql-server-and-client.md

 ## Conclusion

-In this blog post we saw how easy to create a simple GraphQL server anc client.
+In this blog post we saw how easy to create a simple GraphQL server and client.
 The code examples can be found in this repository [https://github.com/altfatterz/graphql-demos](https://github.com/altfatterz/graphql-demos)